Something urgent has come up and I think I need to be seen as soon as possible. What should I do?

 Can I come to the After Hours Clinic to get my medication renewals?

 The After Hours Clinic is intended for urgent medical issues that cannot wait until the next time your own provider is available.
 Issues such as a high fever, urinary tract infection, new cough, sick child can be handled appropriately in the After Hours Clinic.
 Medication renewals are best managed by your own health care provider during regular office hours.
 If you are unsure if your problem is appropriate for the After Hours Clinic, call your doctor’s office.
 For life and death emergencies, call 911.
 For medical emergencies such as chest pain or shortness of breath, go to the ER.
-Some urgent problems can be dealt with at Prompt Care at 155 Ontario Street.
-If you are unsure if your issue can be dealt with at Prompt Care, call your doctor’s office.

 Can I just go to a walk-in clinic?